Merih Karaaslan: Architecture

 The different elements of various periods in history referred to by placing the different axes on the production and use of color is an attractive structure with the creation of the interest method, has been used frequently in the next products by the Karaaslan.
 Even as their own architectural identity that is declared in Karaaslan.

 Karaaslan as an "image production" architecture.
 Ensuring that, as a result, the structure of the image which is sufficient.
 Even if the structure of the detail and workmanship problems image ignores the Karaaslan.
 "If in our country and the models of the designer's Particular production process monitoring when we found it, ignored the fine workmanship, a special detail and special materials are required to adopt a design that does not require it." the lyrics are this understanding.

-See how your unwillingness repays the detail and workmanship which, in contrast to Karaaslan inner and outer space showed that the sensitivity is extremely important.
-Although a part of the city, and the relationship with the city of Karaaslan to communicate.
-This reflects the export structure for interior/exterior makes continuous with the urban exterior spaces to produce the special.
+The work of Karaaslan focuses on the relationship between interior and exterior spaces.
+This structure connects internal areas with urban exterior spaces to create specific environments.

 Participating in her Town Hall square and the structure beneath the ALTINDAĞ entries defines space; ANDAŞ wide eaves in the Bazaar; Ostim Bazaar-office blocks, the block at the bottom of the exterior; ÇORUM cultural and Trade Center are examples of successful entry in the quest for this outdoor space.
 The importance of this special exterior and interior space, the Karaaslan displayed.
 Afyon City Bazaar ', Arinna Hotel/Side, Government House and the.
 Setup are examples of this attitude of the original interiors of the hotel Nevsehir.
 The importance of the external environment of the Interior of the structure, Karaaslan, especially the input options and looking for reference system and language of the indoors outdoors.